Multi-resolution Super Learner for Voxel-wise Classification of Prostate Cancer Using Multi-parametric MRI: Application

 \FloatBarrier

 An interesting finding is that, without the intermediate spatial smoothing step, combining the multi-resolution GLM, QDA and RF-based learners has an AUC slightly higher than but similar to that of the best single learner-based classifier (0.778 for GLM + QDA + RF v.s.
 0.775 for GLM, 0.761 for QDA and 0.738 for RF).
 But after adding the spatial smoothing step, the RF-based super learner provides higher classification accuracy than GLM + QDA + RF (AUC: 0.836 v.s.
 0.825).
-This could be explained by the possibility that spatial smoothing reduces variation due to spatial correlation and random noise, but after combining GLM, QDA, and RF-based learners together, most of the noises in the data that would otherwise be reduced by spatial smoothing have already been removed, and, as a result, there is less room for improvement.
-Table \ref{application_binary_table} also reports the estimated weights for each resolution, i.e. the estimated coefficients in the stage-two model averaged across the 5 folds of Cross-Validation.
-We can observe that, although different resolutions have different weights, the magnitude of the weights are similar.
-This indicates that the base learners trained under the three different resolutions have all made contributions to the classification, which explains why our multi-resolution modeling approach outperforms the global classifiers.
+This is possibly because spatial smoothing reduces variation due to spatial correlation and random noise, but after combining GLM, QDA, and RF-based learners together, most of the noise in the data that would otherwise be reduced by spatial smoothing have already been removed, and, as a result, there is less room for improvement.
+Figure \ref{fig2.2} shows the GLM-based prediction of the voxel-wise PCa probabilities for three randomly selected prostate slices in our motivating dataset.
+By comparing the results from SL0 with those from the baseline model (GLM), we can see that our proposed multi-resolution modeling approach substantial reduces the overly high predicted cancer probabilities for non-cancer voxels.
+Compared to SL0, SL continues to reduce potential false positives and produces more integrated regions of high cancer probabilities that have substantial overlaps with the true cancer regions.